 The birth of Big Data and the revolution of analytics

-One of the most commonly heard buzzwords in business today is ‘Big Data’.
+Together with the revolution of analytics, the most commonly heard buzzwords in business today are ‘Big Data’.

-Big Data can help Companies to make more intuitive and well-informed business decisions by: –
+Big Data enables Companies to make well-informed business decisions by: –

-- Helping to predict what will most likely happen in future
+- Predicting what may happen in the future

-- Highlighting the consequences of an action or choice
+- Highlighting the consequences of actions or choice

-The ability to run different scenarios of your business plan and see the various outcomes of your choices will help you to see problems before they arise.
-Also, to discover new business opportunities and ultimately plan more targeted strategies.
+Having the ability to run different scenarios of your business plan will help you to see problems before they arise.
+At the same time discover new business opportunities and ultimately plan more targeted strategies.

-New connections will give a fresh perspective on your processes and the ability to analyse situations in ‘real time’ meaning you can use your available resources more efficiently.
+New connections give a fresh perspective on your processes and the ability to analyse situations in ‘real time’.
+You can use your available resources more efficiently.